-Sometimes you need to get threat intelligence data as fast as possible and Rapid7’s Project Sonar Opendata can give great inside here.
+Sometimes you need to gather threat intelligence data as quickly as possible, and Rapid7’s Project Sonar Opendata can provide great insights.

-The only problem is that you can’t just grep the http response body with lovely jq easily, because the data field of the resulting JSON is base64 encoded:
+However, there’s a challenge: you can’t easily grep the HTTP response body with the lovely jq tool because the data field in the resulting JSON is base64 encoded:

 {